niclaz/zengo-wallet-challenge/README.md

 # Give back

-Want to contribute to the repo? make a PR or just fork the whole main branch which I renamed 'niclaz' - call it your own if you like.
+Want to contribute to the repo? make a PR or just fork the whole main branch

+'main' has been renamed 'niclaz' - call it your own if you like.
+It is all CC0.

 If you found this useful (especially if you crack that wallet because of it) please consider sending me some sats ;)

 bc1...

 ln...

-I also accept other tokens/coins > [add: contact information pending]
+I also accept other tokens/coins [contact information pending]